TLNarayanaRao/IntegrationTool/docs/BUILDING_AND_DISTRIBUTION.md

 The `.mpackage` file is the editable Studio project package.
 The `.mpkg` file is the immutable deployment artifact.
 Studio and Control Plane continue accepting legacy `.ifproject`, `.ifpackage`, and `.ifpkg` files during the compatibility period.
 # Vendor Java connector bridge

 Desktop builds require JDK 17 or newer (`javac` and `jlink`).
 The build bundles a minimal Java runtime automatically; target machines do not need Java installed.
-TIBCO EMS, Microsoft SQL Server JDBC, and Oracle JDBC JAR placement is documented in [VENDOR_DRIVERS.md](VENDOR_DRIVERS.md).
+EMS, Microsoft SQL Server JDBC, and Oracle JDBC JAR placement is documented in [VENDOR_DRIVERS.md](VENDOR_DRIVERS.md).